Color Temperature and the Kelvin Scale Explained

 7000–9000 KVery coolCold, sterile, isolatingOvercast, night scenes

-Cinematographers exploit these cues constantly — using light temperature to control the viewer’s emotional perception before a single line of dialogue is spoken.
+Cinematographers lean on these associations constantly, using light temperature to steer the audience’s emotional read before a single line of dialogue is even spoken.

 Light SourceColor Temperature (K)Description